ssk0011/bob_dylan_hugging_face_text_generator/README.md

 An exploration of recreating Bob Dylan-esque lyrics with Hugging Face's pre-trained Transformer neural network.

-The model itself can be trained further, plus the corpus can be expanded to include other artists and poets.
-Some of this work was intially explored in an earlier project of mine: custom-markov-text-generator
+The model itself can be trained further since this was only done on my local machine.
+Plus, the corpus can be expanded to include other artists and poets.
+Some of this work was intially explored in an earlier project of mine: [custom-markov-text-generator](https://github.com/ssk0011/custom-markov-text-generator)

 ## Here's a sample (cleaned up to remove extra spaces/extra punctuation):